MaCFP/matl-db/Wood/Calibration_Data/UAI/README.md

     - Depth: 4.2 mm
     - Lid: N/A

-The crucible was mechanically connected to the analytical balance through the brass rod and connected to the 3D support.
+The crucible was mechanically connected to the analytical balance through the brass rod and connected to the 3D part.

 - **Sample**
     - Initial sample mass: 15 mg